my-hiking-library/main/README.md

 My Hiking Library does not permanently store your current location and does not send it to the developer, advertisers, data brokers, or analytics providers.
 It is not used for advertising, tracking, or marketing.

-Saved GPS workout routes imported from Apple Health are treated as HealthKit-derived data and remain in the app’s local data store.
+Saved GPS workout routes imported from Apple Health are treated as HealthKit-derived data and remain in the app’s local data store, except for the limited starting-coordinate requests to Apple described above.

-## Information Stored in iCloud
+## On-Device Storage and Private iCloud Sync

-The following user-created information and preferences may be stored in your private iCloud account so they can be restored and synchronized across your devices:
+Hike notes, ratings, hidden-hike preferences, and user-created collection names, descriptions, and membership are stored locally and synchronized through the app's private CloudKit container so they can be restored after reinstalling or moving to another device.

-- Ratings
-- Comments and notes
-- Hidden-hike preferences
-- Collection names and descriptions
-- Collection membership
-- Dates used to determine which synchronized edit is most recent
-- Opaque identifiers used to associate this information with hikes stored locally on your device

-Opaque hike identifiers do not contain workout measurements, GPS coordinates, workout dates, routes, heart-rate information, or raw HealthKit workout identifiers.

-When you delete a collection, a limited deletion marker may remain in your private iCloud data so that an outdated copy of the collection is not restored from another device.
-This marker contains only a randomly generated collection identifier and deletion time.
-It does not contain the collection’s name, description, membership, or hiking information.

-Renamed trails and areas remain on your device and are not synchronized through iCloud.

-Private iCloud information is stored using Apple CloudKit under your Apple Account.
-The developer does not operate a separate server for this information and does not have access to your private CloudKit records.
+The app uses an opaque one-way identifier to associate this metadata with a hike.
+It does not place HealthKit workout identifiers, workout dates, health measurements, GPS routes, locations, weather information, renamed trails or areas, or Photo Library identifiers in CloudKit.
+Cloud metadata is stored in the user's private iCloud database and is not accessible to the developer.

-## Photos
+## Photos and Videos

-My Hiking Library does not copy or upload your photographs.
-Photos remain in your Apple Photos library.
+My Hiking Library does not upload your photos or videos.
+Media remains in your Apple Photos library.

-The app stores local Photo Library references for photographs you associate with hikes.
-These references remain on your device and are used only to locate and display the corresponding photographs within the app.
+The app stores local Photo Library references for media you associate with hikes.
+These references remain on your device and are used only to locate and display the corresponding photos or videos within the app.

-Photo creation dates and available location metadata are used locally to suggest potential matches.
+Media creation dates and available location metadata are used locally to suggest potential matches.
 They are not sent to the developer, stored in iCloud, or used for advertising, tracking, or marketing.

+When you explicitly choose Share, the app temporarily copies the original Photos resource to a temporary local file and presents Apple's share sheet.
+The app does not intentionally recompress the media or remove embedded metadata.
+The selected destination may process the file according to its own policies.
+The temporary copy is deleted after the share sheet finishes.

-Removing the app does not delete photographs from Apple Photos.
-Removing a photograph from Apple Photos may make it unavailable within My Hiking Library.
+Removing the app does not delete photos or videos from Apple Photos.
+Removing media from Apple Photos may make it unavailable within My Hiking Library.

 ## Other Locally Stored Information